|

 The

-low temperature enamel in red, green and blue.
-The classic
+temperature enamel in red, green and blue.
+The classic design remained in

 (Approximate size 1 5/8" X 1")